iburn78/open-trading-api/work/note.md

 - minimum functional AgentManager
     * assigns codes / allocation / strategy from Excel
 - revise brute-rand to be fully functional

-- ON STARTUP implement updating market_prices... even before getting trps (may be not)